Tim Allen: Ex-Cocaine Dealer Calls Hollywood 'Nazi Germany', Upsets Jewish Org

 “Tim, have you lost your mind?
 No one in Hollywood today is subjecting you or anyone else to what the Nazis imposed on Jews in the 1930s — the world’s most evil program of dehumanization, imprisonment and mass brutality, implemented by an entire national government, as the prelude for the genocide of nearly an entire people.”

 Goldstein said that this horror was hardly the same as not getting a role you want in a movie.
-Goldstein says that Allen needs to step up, apologize and make amends.
+Goldstein says that Allen needs to step up, apologize, and make amends.

 #AnneFrank inspires many people worldwide.
 This also applies to Brazilian artist @kobrastreetart Eduardo Kobra.
 All over the world, he has made giant portraits of icons.
 In #Amsterdam, he made this portrait of Anne Frank. #kobra #streetarttoday